-Probate is a legal process that takes place after someone passes away.
-It involves administering the distribution of a deceased person’s assets and resolving debts or claims against their estate.
-In New Jersey, the probate process can be complex and time-consuming.
-It’s essential to understand how probate works to facilitate a more efficient and effective process, whether you’re a beneficiary or a personal representative.
+Probate is the legal process of gathering a deceased person’s assets, paying their debts, and distributing what remains to their beneficiaries.
+In New Jersey, probate can be challenging and time-consuming.
+Understanding how probate works can make things more efficient, whether you’re a beneficiary or a personal representative.

-If you or your loved ones are facing concerns regarding your will or estate, seeking the assistance of an experienced New Jersey probate attorney is crucial.
-At Matus Law Group, our skilled team of estate planning attorneys can guide you in tackling the New Jersey probate process and other estate planning matters such as trusts, wills, and disputes.
-We can help you manage the legal processes involved and assist you in moving forward.
+If you or your loved ones face concerns regarding a will or estate, seeking assistance from a skilled probate attorney in New Jersey is crucial.
+At The Matus Law Group, led by experienced probate lawyer Christine Matus, our estate planning attorneys guide clients through the New Jersey probate process and other estate planning matters such as trusts, wills, and disputes.
+We help you manage the legal processes involved and assist you in moving forward.
 Contact us today at (732) 785-4453 to discuss your situation.

 Definition of Probate

-Probate is the court-supervised process of identifying, gathering, and distributing a deceased person’s assets, paying any outstanding debts or taxes, and ultimately transferring ownership of the assets to the beneficiaries named in the decedent’s will or determined by state law if there is no valid will.
+Probate is a court-supervised process for settling a deceased person’s estate.
+It involves gathering their assets, paying any debts and taxes, and distributing what remains to the beneficiaries named in their will, or to heirs determined by state law if there’s no valid will.
 The primary purpose of probate is to ensure that a decedent’s estate is properly administered, their debts are paid, and their assets are distributed according to their wishes or the law.

 New Jersey Probate Law Overview

-In New Jersey, the state’s probate laws govern the probate process, which outlines the steps and procedures required to administer an estate.
+New Jersey’s probate laws govern the probate process, which outlines the steps and procedures required to administer an estate.
 Some of the critical aspects of New Jersey probate law include:

-- Appointment of a Personal Representative: If the deceased individual had a will, the named executor is responsible for initiating the probate process by filing a petition with the Surrogate’s Court in the county where the decedent resided.
-The court will appoint an administrator to handle the probate process if there is no will.
+- Appointment of a Personal Representative: If the deceased individual had a will, the named executor initiates probate by filing a petition with the Surrogate’s Court in the county where the decedent resided.
+This filing cannot occur until the 10th day after death.
+If no will exists, the court appoints an administrator, typically giving priority to the surviving spouse or domestic partner.

-- Probate Formalities: In most cases, New Jersey requires estates to undergo a formal probate process.
-This involves submitting the decedent’s will (if there is one) and other necessary documents to the court, notifying creditors and beneficiaries and providing an inventory of the decedent’s assets.
+- Probate Formalities: New Jersey requires most estates to undergo a formal probate process.
+This involves submitting the decedent’s will (if one exists) and other necessary documents to the court, notifying creditors and beneficiaries, and providing an inventory of the decedent’s assets.

-- Estate Administration: The executor or court-appointed administrator is responsible for taking inventory of the decedent’s assets, identifying and notifying creditors, paying any taxes or debts owed, and distributing the remaining assets to the beneficiaries.
-They must also file any necessary tax returns and accountings with the court.
+- Estate Administration: The executor or court-appointed administrator takes inventory of the decedent’s assets, identifies and notifies creditors, pays taxes or debts owed, and distributes remaining assets to beneficiaries.
+They must also file necessary tax returns and accounting with the court.

-Navigating the probate process in New Jersey can be a complex and stressful endeavor, but understanding the important components of the state’s probate laws can help reduce the hassle and ensure the decedent’s estate is administered smoothly and efficiently.
-Seeking competent legal advice can also be beneficial in navigating the probate process.
+The probate process in New Jersey can be challenging and stressful, but understanding the important components of the state’s probate laws reduces hassle and ensures the decedent’s estate is administered smoothly and efficiently.
+Consider hiring a lawyer to guide you through probate.

 The Probate Process in New Jersey

-Probate is the legal process that occurs after a person’s death to distribute their estate as specified in their will.
+Probate occurs after a person’s death to distribute their estate as specified in their will.
 In New Jersey, this process is supervised by the Surrogate Court in the county where the deceased resided at the time of their death.
 Here is a detailed breakdown of the probate process in New Jersey.

 Initiating the Probate Process

 In New Jersey, the probate process begins after the individual’s death.
 The first step is filing the will with the appropriate Surrogate’s Court.
-The court then reviews the will to ensure it is valid and meets all legal parameters, such as being signed and witnessed properly.
+Monmouth County residents file in the Monmouth County Surrogate’s Court (Freehold).
+The court reviews the will to ensure it is valid and meets all legal parameters, such as being properly signed and witnessed.

-If the deceased did not leave behind a will, the court holds jurisdiction to determine how the estate assets will be distributed per New Jersey’s intestacy laws.
+If the deceased did not leave a will, the court has jurisdiction to determine how estate assets will be distributed per New Jersey’s intestacy laws.
 In such cases, the court appoints an administrator to handle the estate’s affairs.

 Appointing an Executor or Administrator